 Our future effective tax rates could be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities and changes in tax laws or their interpretation.
-In addition, we may be subject to income tax audits by various tax jurissictions.
+In addition, we may be subject to income tax audits by various tax jurisdictions.
 Although we believe our income tax liabilities are reasonably estimated and accounted for in accordance with applicable laws and principles, an adverse resolution by one or more taxing authorities could have a material impact on the results of our operations.

 In general, under Section 382 of the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to use its pre-change net operating loss carryforwards, NOLs, to offset future taxable income.
 The limitations apply if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change (by value) in its equity ownership by certain stockholders over a three-year period.
 If we have experienced an ownership change at any time since our incorporation, we may already be subject to limitations on our ability to utilize our existing NOLs and other tax attributes to offset taxable income or tax liability.
-In addition, the Business Combination and future changes our stock ownership, which may be outside of our control, may trigger an ownership change.
+In addition, the Business Combination and future changes in our stock ownership, which may be outside of our control, may trigger an ownership change.
 Similar provisions of state tax law may also apply to limit our use of accumulated state tax attributes.
-As a result, even if we earn net taxable income in the future, our ability to use these or our pre-change NOL earryforwards and other tax attributes to offset such taxable income in the future, our ability to use these or our pre-change NOL earryforwards and other tax attributes to offset such taxable income or tax liability may be subject to limitations, which could potentially result in increased future income tax liability to us.
+As a result, even if we earn net taxable income in the future, our ability to use these or our pre-change NOL carryforwards and other tax attributes to offset such taxable income or tax liability may be subject to limitations, which could potentially result in increased future income tax liability to us.

 There is also a risk that changes in law or regulatory changes made in response to the need for some jurisdictions to raise additional revenue to help counter the fiscal impact from the COVID-19 pandemic or for other unforeseen reasons, including suspensions on the use of net operating losses or tax credits, possibly with retroactive effect, may result in our existing net operating losses or tax credits expiring or otherwise being unavailable to offset future income tax liabilities.
-A temporary suspension of the use of certain net operating losses and tax credits has been enacted in California, and other states may energy suspension as well.
+A temporary suspension of the use of certain net operating losses and tax credits has been enacted in California, and other states may enact suspensions as well.